 How much does it cost?

-The cost of a batch coding system will vary greatly depending on an individual factory set up, the type of technology required, the number of machines, and the number of products that need coding.
-Ultimately there is a balance to be struck between the number of codes needed, the initial set up cost, and the cost of running a machine over time.
+Like many other industrial equipment purchases, our printers are highly customized to your needs.
+Therefore, the cost of a batch coding system will vary greatly depending on a number of factors including: factory set up, technology type required, number of machines, number of products that need coding, software, etc. Essentially, every factory is different and we want to ensure that every delivery is properly customized to the unique needs of the factory and industry it will be serving in.
+Ultimately there is a balance between the number of codes needed, the initial set up cost, and the cost of running a machine over time.

 Ask the experts

-Please get in touch to discuss your individual requirements with one of our experts, who will guide you through the selection process, to ensure that you find the perfect solution to your batch coding requirements.
+Get in touch with one of our experts to discuss your business's individual requirements.
+They will guide you through the selection process to ensure that you find the perfect solution for your batch coding needs.